TZstatsADS/Spr2017-proj5-grp1/README.md

  NBA 2015-2016 season was unforgettable.
 The Golden State Warriors 73-9 made history.
-For the playoffs, OKC ended their journey even they got 3-0 over GSW at first.
-Then the same situation happened again to GSW, at the finals, GSW won over CLE by 3-0, but they dramatically lose the following 4 games.
+For the playoffs, OKC ended their journey even though they got 3-0 over GSW at first.
+Following that, the same situation happened to GSW: at the finals, GSW beat CLE by 3-0, but they dramatically lost the following 4 games.

  This is why NBA is so enchanting.
 You can never predict what the game would be like till the last minutes.

  Then why this project?
-Because we want to train our machine on helping us make predictions without subjective opinions.
-And turns out we did a great job on prediction!
+We were eager to see how computer, a machine without subjective opinions about NBA and the teams, predicts the result of the game, using purely on data given.
+It turns out to be surprisingly good!

 + We published a ShinyApp to give a more interactive way for data visualization: